 One month ago our eighteen year old daughter relapsed right after coming home from a seven month residential treatment program.
 This was her second relapse immediately following treatment.
 (We live in a province in Canada where there are no structured AfterCare programs.)
-Her diagnosis is concurrent disorders of PTSD (based on childhood trauma) and substance use disorder (intravenous heroin).
+Her diagnosis is concurrent disorders of PTSD and substance use disorder.
 Every day for the past four weeks she has stayed in bed asleep for most of the day and gone out in the evening, presumably to get her drugs.
 When she comes home at night she sometimes talks about stopping, or about wishing she could be in a new place.
 But the following morning it’s too hard for her to act on anything and the cycle continues.

 I have always tried to follow the CRAFT approach, but until I joined AIlies in Recovery last week, I had not heard about the idea of distancing myself as a means of motivating behavior change.
 We have established strict boundaries and are not giving her ANY resources, rides, support, etc. unless it is directly related to her recovery.
 However, I find it difficult to believe that distancing myself is going to be helpful.
 She has already distanced herself from everyone who loves her and whom she loves, and my husband and I are the only people she has a positive connection with.
-He works out of town so I am the ONLY person left and if I distance myself, she won’t have anyone.
-I would appreciate any advice.
-Thank you.”
+He works out of town so I am the ONLY person left and if I distance myself, she won’t have anyone.”

 Dominique Simon-Levine provides this frustrated and worried mother with a few options to help better apply her CRAFT skills